San Francisco, California, USA

 London, United Kingdom

-people living with hep C, people who inject drugs, Aboriginal people, young people, people experiencing homelessness or people affected by the criminal justice system?
+people living with hep C, people who inject drugs, Aboriginal people, young people or people affected by the criminal justice system.

 How do you engage your communities and clients in conversations around hep C?

-- Know the difference between hepatitis A, B and C – transmission, effects & prevention
+- Know the difference between hepatitis A, B and C – their transmission and health effects

-- Navigate local hepatitis C testing and new treatment pathways
+- Build & Navigate local hep C testing and new treatment pathways

-- Support people to make informed decisions managing their hep C and starting treatment.
+- Support people making informed decisions around managing their hep C and starting treatment.